vukk/visingo/README.md

 ## Subprojects

-Qt pods are used as git submodules. visingo-web is a git subtree <https://github.com/vukk/visingo-web>.
+Qt pods are used as git submodules. visingo-web is a git submodule also <https://github.com/vukk/visingo-web>.

+Remember to run `git submodule init` and `git submodule update` to initialize the submodules when cloning this repository.

 ## Ideas for continuing the project